Katherine Lemos: Chemical Safety Board

 Katherine Lemos was nominated by President Donald Trump to be a member of CSB on June 13, 2019.
-On July 22, she was nominated by President Trump to serve concurrent five-year appointments as Chairperson and CEO of CSB.
+On July 22, she was nominated by President Trump to serve concurrent five-year appointments as chairperson and CEO of CSB.
 At the time, the CSB's five-seat board had only three members, one of whom would leave in December 2019.
 The problem of vacancies in the CSB board was noted by a May 2019 Environmental Protection Agency Office of Inspector General report to be detrimental to CSB's ability to function effectively.

 A hearing on her nomination was held by the United States Senate Committee on Environment and Public Works in September 2019.
 Lemos received bipartisan support from committee members during her nomination.
 Her appointment was confirmed by the Senate by unanimous consent on March 23, 2020.
 Senator John Barrasso said "it was critical the Senate confirm Dr. Lemos to provide a working quorum to the board"; at the time of Lemos's confirmation, the CSB board had only one member, Kristen Kulinowski, and only eight investigators.
 She began her tenure on April 23, 2020.

 Four days after Lemos's term began, Kulinowski announced that she would resign from CSB on May 1, ending the CSB's brief quorum.
 At this time, CSB had ten unfilled investigator positions.
-Thereafter, Lemos declared that she can operate as a "quorum of one", citing a legal opinion from the CSB general counsel allowing her to unilaterally run the CSB.
+Thereafter, Lemos declared that she could operate as a "quorum of one", citing a legal opinion from the CSB general counsel allowing her to unilaterally run the CSB.
 A July 2020 Environmental Protection Agency Office of Inspector General report concluded that it remained an open question whether a single CSB board member may constitute a quorum, as doing so would impair the segregation of duties mandated by the Government Accountability Office.